raw2mrc(1) General Commands Manual raw2mrc(1)

 DESCRIPTION

-raw2mrc can be used to create MRC image files from many types of raw
+raw2mrc can be used to create MRC image stacks from many types of raw

 binary image data.
-Command line options are used to adjust the image
+Command line options are used to specify the image

 size and to skip the input image header.
 Several raw images can be